invernizzi/vagrant-scp/README.md

 ## Usage

-If you have just a single Vagrant VM, you can copy files over like this:
+If you have just a single Vagrant guest, you can copy files over like this:

     vagrant scp <some_local_file_or_dir> <somewhere_on_the_vm>